An Introduction to MongoDB — SitePoint

 To update the value of documents that match certain criteria,

-updateMany() accepts a filter object as the first argument.
+updateMany() accepts a filter object as its first argument.
 For instance, you might want to overwrite the value of

 registration to

 complete for all users who are aged 18+.
-Here is what you can do:
+Here’s what you can do:

 > db.users.updateMany(

-{'age':{ $gt: 18} },
+{age:{ $gt: 18} },

-{$set: { 'registration': 'complete'}
+{$set: { registration: "complete"}

 })